dmarkrollins/sequent/README.md

 <img src="/src/private/actions.jpg" width="400">

+Action Items are listed as a continuous scrolling list of actions in blocks of 25 items.

+When there are no more action items to show you'll see that _"There are no more action items to display."_ is shown at the bottom of the list.

 #### Toggle the Showing of Completed Actions

-On the Action Items List page you can toggle showing __all__ action items.
+On the Action Items List page you can toggle showing __all__ action items (ie. both active and completed items).
+You might want to do this because an action item you recently completed needs to be re-activated or you just want to see the completed actions for some other reason.

 By default completed items are not shown.

-To see them tap the show completed button:
+To see them tap the _Completed_ button:

 <img src="/src/private/show-completed-actions.jpg" width="400">

-The slider icon on the show completed button will indicate you have toggled complete items ON.
+You will then see both active and completed action items in the list

 <img src="/src/private/showing-completed-actions.jpg" width="400">

-Action Item are listed as a continuous scrolling list of actions in blocks of 25 items.
+> Note that the slider icon on the Completed button indicates when you're viewing completed items.

 #### Sending Action items Via Email